popje-chalmers/stately/README.md

 ### Scope limitation: control signals
 To avoid reimplementing half of FL, signals are all "control signals", i.e. single bits.

-## Some "features" you might want to be aware of before starting
-1. It's written in java so you need openjdk (for example "openjdk-11-jdk" on ubuntu).
-2. It's a bit finicky in general.

 ## Making it go

 ### Compiling and running
+* Compile: make
+* Run: java -jar Stately.jar
 * Compile and run: make run

-* Only compile: make
-* Only run: java -jar Stately.jar
+### Examples
+There are several example FSMs in the "examples" directory.

 ### Mouse and keybindings
 See controls.md.

-### Menu options
+### Menu options (incomplete)
 - Help > Help: shows some keybindings
+- File > Export FL: creates an FL version of the state machine and saves it to `<current fsm file>.fl`
-- File menu: self-explanatory
+- Remainder of file menu: self-explanatory
 - Transform > Edit with external program: writes the machine (in a handy representation) to a file for editing, and reads it back in; see the "Transform" section for more details
 - Debug > Make some signals: makes a few hw/iot related signals
 - Debug > Print machine to terminal: this is what the save file looks like